iangitaranga/bot-codechallange-project/README.md

 # Bank-of-flatiron
-This is a website that contains bots which can be recruited in the army
+This is a website that contains bots or rather war machines made exclusivwly for combat.

-## Table of contents.
+## Oversight of the Application
-* Requirements.
-* Technologies used.
-* Installation.
-* Usage
-* License.

-### Requirements.
+This is a React application that allows you to browse through a list of robots, view their details, and enlist them into your armyand remove them from your army.

+### What do you need to run it ?
-* Smartphone/computer.
+* Laptop/computer.
-* stable network
+* stable internet.

 ## Technologies used.
 * React